dougeby/IntuneDocs/intune/apps-win32-app-management.md

 ```

-If you need to get the version information of your Win32 app, you can use the folloing PowerShell command:
+If you need to get the version information of your Win32 app, you can use the following PowerShell command:

 ``` PowerShell